Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 Radio Waves, Microwave, Infrared, Visible (Color), Ultraviolet, X-Ray, Gamma Rays

-Could these be the Seven “Eyes” of God which see everything?
+Since God is Light, could these be the Seven “Eyes” of God that see everything?

 “And I looked, and behold, in the midst of the throne and of the four living creatures, and in the midst of the elders, stood a Lamb as though it had been slain, having seven horns and seven eyes, which are the seven Spirits of God sent out into all the earth.”
 Revelation 5:6